Sepahsalar/42-pipex/README.md

 ```bash
 $>  < infile cmd1 | cmd2 > outfile
 ```
 To execute the bonus program, the project needs to be compiled with the bonus rule before.
-Then, it takes the infile, outfile to redirect STDIN (<), STDOUT (>) like previous one, but multiple commands can be accepted.
+Then, it takes the infile, outfile to redirect `stdin` (<), `stdout` (>) like previous one, but multiple commands can be accepted.
 ```bash
 $> ./pipex infile cmd1 cmd2 cmd3 ... outfile
 ```